dhamidullin/pc-remote-booter/README.md

    - Provides online/offline status to the web interface

 ## TODO
-Estimated development time: 12-17 hours

-- Implement session access and refresh tokens for better security (4-6h)
+- Implement session access and refresh tokens for better security
-- Add tests (6-8h)
-- Improve login view with better styling and user feedback (2-3h)
+- Improve login view with better styling and user feedback
+- Add tests

 ## License
 I built this project for personal use and share it as part of my portfolio.
 Feel free to use it.
 It's provided "as is" without any warranty.